Mosaic Fragment with Man Leading a Giraffe: Background

-Cultural Influence

-The mosaic fragment was part of a much larger composition which covered the floor of a wealthy family villa.
+The fragment originated in either Syria or Lebanon.
+It was part of a much larger composition which covered the floor of a wealthy family villa.
 A related object from the same donor and region also specifies that the room within which the floor was located was likely semipublic, such as a reception or dining room.
 The text suggests that this image was once among several other examples of exotic animals, which giraffes were considered to be at that time since they were non-native to the Mediterranean region and were often only seen while being paraded around at public events.
 Giraffes were collected by Romans beginning with the first one being brought to Rome by Julius Caesar in 46 CE.
 Since the region in which this object originated had experienced Roman control prior to the making of the piece, this is a likely influence and possible reason for this particular image's creation.

 Provenance

-The Mosaic Fragment with Man Leading a Giraffe is a museum piece located in Gallery 153, the Ancient and Byzantine Gallery, at the Art Institute of Chicago.
+The fragment is located in Gallery 153, the Ancient and Byzantine Gallery, at the Institute.
 It is still in some ways used in its original intended way, aesthetic representation, but it has lost its function as a structural element.
 The piece is near the back corner of its gallery with like objects.
 Gallery 153 is arranged chronologically and so this work “belongs” in this location according to its place in time, and has an interactive iPad beside its display case to entice visitors to stop.